In single-primary mode

 group_replication_switch_to_single_primary_mode()function to change a group that was running in multi-primary mode to run in single-primary mode, a new primary is elected automatically, or you can appoint the new primary by specifying it with the function.

-The functions can only be used when all group members are running MySQL 8.0.13 or higher.
 When a new primary server is elected automatically or appointed manually, it is automatically set to read-write, and the other group members remain as secondaries, and as such, read-only.
 Figure 18.4, “New Primary Election” shows this process.

 When a new primary is elected or appointed, it might have a